guozhonghao1994/Sudoku_Solver/README.md

 ## Introduction

-This is a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver written in Python.
+A [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver written in Python.
+You can either type in the numbers by hand or let

+## Requirements

 ## Functions

 ## Usage

 ## Known Bugs

+## Work to do